johno/pixyll/README.md

 ### AnchorJS

 [AnchorJS](https://github.com/bryanbraun/anchorjs): _A JavaScript utility for adding deep anchor links to existing page content.
 AnchorJS is lightweight, accessible, and has no dependencies._ You can turn it on by toggling `enable_anchorjs`.
-Since it offers many ways for customization, such tweaks should be done in and default settings after turning AnchorJS on are:
+Because it offers many ways for customization, tweaks should be done in `_includes/footer.html`.
+Default settings after turning AnchorJS on are:

 ```html
 <script>